 Pages Five and Six

 These pages contain a copy of your prospective tenant’s rental application.
-Landlords using Tellus have the option to send a personalized link through the app to invite prospective tenants to fill out a rental application through Naborly.
+Landlords using the Tellus superapp have the option to send a personalized link through the app to invite prospective tenants to fill out a rental application through Naborly.
 A copy of their application responses is included so that you can see what they wrote and check how well it matches the records found in the screening.

 Pages Seven and Eight